Manojsuthar2000/Understanding-the-stress-level-of-students-using-neuro-fuzzy-system/README.md

    In site-packages folder, if u already have anfis their plz replace it with this one

-by uploading in colab.research.google.com , you will be able to open it but you will not be able to run it
+by uploading in colab.research.google.com , you will be able to open it but you will not be able to run it Because the changes that i did are different from what you told in lecture.